 4) It needs to be established that abortion is tantamount to murder.
 Pro-lifers consider murder to be the unjustified killing of an innocent person.

-What is so special about human nature though to pro-lifers?
-It’s that being part of the human species makes you of a rational kind.
-Following Boethius, we would say a person is an “individual substance with a rational nature.”
-What this means is that a particular being is a person, or has basic rights, if it is a member of a rational kind.13 Boonin’s illustration with the alien suggests that he worries the parsimony argument leads to speciesism, but in no way are we saying only humans are of rational kinds.
+I notice that Boonin does not deny the fact that humans do share in common.
+(I guess it would be kind of hard to.)
+What he doesn’t realize however is that the persimmony argument goes beyond that.
+It argues that what makes humanity special is the fact that we are all of a rational kind.
+Horn explains that following Boethius, we would say a person is an “individual substance with a rational nature.”
+What this means is that a particular being is a person, or has basic rights, if it is a member of a rational kind.
+Boonin’s illustration with the alien suggests that he worries the parsimony argument leads to speciesism, but in no way are we saying only humans are of rational kinds.
 Alien groups could be too, and that would also make them persons worthy of the right to life.
-As for the coma patient whose higher brain function is destroyed, that doesn’t change that he has a human nature.
-He is still of a rational kind, even if he is not currently exercising that capacity, and that makes him a person.
-That should give him the same right to life as us.

-Also, the idea of grounding our rights in having desires leads to absurdities.
+A second option would be to show him the logical absurdity grounding human rights in desires leads to.
 Newborn infants do not have the desire not to have their life terminated.
 But we don’t say it’s all right to kill them.
 So why is it okay in the case of the unborn?
 Here, Boonin has anticipated such a response.
 In his book, he defends a distinction between two types of desires, occurrent and dispositional.
 He writes,

-Moreover, a little reflection shows that dispositional desires are hardly necessary for grounding the right to life.
+So the newborn would be safe on his model because he thinks it has the dispositional desire not to be killed.
+A little reflection shows that dispositional desires are hardly necessary for grounding the right to life.
 Francis Beckwith gives the example of a slave who has been thoroughly brainwashed to the point where he loves being a slave and does not have any desire to be freed.
-Would we honestly say that he is not being wronged by being in slavery just because he doesn’t desire to be free?17 Boonin here might respond with another distinction between ideal and actual desires.
+Would we honestly say that he is not being wronged by being in slavery just because he doesn’t desire to be free?
+Boonin here might respond with another distinction between ideal and actual desires.
 In an ideal situation, the slave (and newborn) would desire their freedom and right to life.
-But then he’s already given up his own criteria for grounding human rights.
+But then, as Beckwith explains, he’s already given up his own criteria for grounding human rights.
 Now he’s grounding both the slave and the newborn child’s rights in the fact that they are the sort of being that should desire these things.
-Becwkith argues,
+Beckwith argues,

 But that brings us to the violinist argument.
 When I first heard this argument, it threw me.
 I am definitely a pro-lifer who would tell the person who got plugged into the violinist that they are not required to use their body to keep that person alive.
 And of course, that led me to wonder, as the argument is meant too, “How then can I tell a woman she’s required to be plugged into a baby for nine months just to keep it alive?
 If human rights isn’t a solid enough foundation to grant that to a violinist, why is it enough to grant it to the unborn?”